An essential guide to landlord insuranceImportant information on terms, conditions and sub-limits

 While every variant of home and contents insurance provides security for homeowners, there are extra elements to consider when you’re not occupying those four walls yourself.

-We’ve laid out the details of landlord insurance so you can pick the best policy to suit your needs.
-But always remember the golden rule: check the product disclosure statement (PDS) of the policies you're considering.
+We’ve laid out the details of landlord insurance so you can pick the best landlord insurance policy to suit your needs.
+But always remember the golden rule: check the product disclosure statement (PDS) of the policies you're considering to make sure you understand what you’re actually covered for.

 It also pays to be aware of changing market conditions.
 Unforeseen economic and social circumstances may result in temporary or long-term changes in governance around tenancy agreements.